w-rahul/Payment-app/README.md

 - **Routing:** `react-router-dom` for declarative routing
 - **HTTP Client:** `axios` for making API requests
 - **Styling:** `Tailwind CSS` for utility-first CSS framework

-## Getting Started

-To get a local copy of this project up and running, follow these steps:

-1. **Clone the repository:**